Marketing strategy: Generic competitive strategy

 It is essential that the internal analysis provide a frank and open evaluation of the firm's superiority in terms of skills, resources or market position since this will provide the basis for competing over the forthcoming planning period.
 For this reason, some companies engage external consultants, often advertising or marketing agencies, to provide an independent assessment of the firm's capabilities and resources.

+Ethnic marketing strategy

+There is one strategy that is at times weaved into marketing strategies, however not explicitly stated.
+And it is unethical in that it specifically targets unsuspecting minority groups.
+First, consider the definition of ethics, which is the moral question of whether or not something is socially acceptable.
+Applying this definition to marketing strategy, companies must be wary that they do not purposefully seek to seclude groups of people based on their cultural background.
+A company that is seeking to expand internationally has a duty to establish their marketing agenda with multiple cultures in mind, so as to prevent bodies of people from getting left out.
+Marketing strategies have two goals: first of which, keeping with company's goals, is to benefit in some way consumers on a micro level from person to person and then second, keep all of society as a whole in contentment.

 Porter approach

 In 1980, Michael Porter developed an approach to strategy formulation that proved to be extremely popular with both scholars and practitioners.
 The approach became known as the positioning school because of its emphasis on locating a defensible competitive position within an industry or sector.
 In this approach, strategy formulation consists of three key strands of thinking: analysis of the five forces to determine the sources of competitive advantage; the selection of one of three possible positions which leverage the advantage and the value chain to implement the strategy.
 In this approach, the strategic choices involve decisions about whether to compete for a share of the total market or for a specific target group (competitive scope) and whether to compete on costs or product differences (competitive advantage).
 This type of thinking leads to three generic strategies: